JuliaAI/CategoricalDistributions.jl/README.md

 elements are *labeled* (consist of the class pool of a `CategoricalArray`).

-Designed for performance in machine learning applications.
-For example, probabilistic classifiers in [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) typically predict the `UnivariateFiniteVector` objects defined in this package.
+Designed for performance in machine learning applications, where one is constructing large arrays of such distributions.
+For example, probabilistic classifiers in [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) typically predict the `UnivariateFiniteArray` objects defined in this package.

 For probability distributions over integers see the [Distributions.jl](https://juliastats.org/Distributions.jl/stable/univariate/#Discrete-Distributions)